 Common Defenses to Arizona Hit and Run Charges

 If you or a loved one is facing hit and run charges in Arizona, you need an experienced legal defense team by your side.
-At Ybarra Maldonado Law Group, we can fight to get your charges reduced, dismissed, or dropped.
+At Ybarra Maldonado Law Group, we can fight to reduce, dismiss, or drop your charges.
 Below we’ve outlined some common defenses to hit-and-run charges.

 No Injury/No Serious Injury